-The Paducah Life Cycle Baseline was updated in 2018 to integrate and logically sequence site projects to remediate environmental media (including slabs); complete operating missions; deactivate facilities and systems; remove equipment and disposition small structures; decommission and demolish facilities; complete the Comprehensive Site Operable Unit (CSOU); achieve National Priorities De-listing; and turn over the site for future use.
+The Paducah Life Cycle Baseline was updated in 2018 to integrate and logically sequence site projects to remediate environmental media (including slabs); complete operating missions; deactivate facilities and systems; remove equipment and disposition small structures; decommission and demolish facilities: complete the Comprehensive Site Operable Unit (CSOU); achieve National Priorities De-listing; and turn over the site for future use.
 The 2018 Paducah Life Cycle Baseline was established utilizing DOE constraints in funding and schedule and, as a result, the baseline may be subject to periodic updates.
 Changes in funding levels or site conditions are uncertainties or risks that are monitored as part of DOE management of the baseline.
 If risks or opportunities are realized, they may have an impact on the end date for completion (FY 2065) and/or milestone dates referenced within the 2018 Paducah Life Cycle Baseline scope of work.
 In accordance with the FFA, if PGDP receives funding greater than the projected costs, DOE will propose additional work or an acceleration of scheduled work at PGDP; however, DOE may propose using part or all of the excess funding for activities not covered in this SMP.
 DOE publishes an IPL annually that prioritizes projects and the use of excess or deficiencies in funding.
 EPA and KY provide input on the IPL annually.
 DOE's internal baseline change process will capture any necessary cost or schedules changes as a result of project risk management (scope, schedule, and cost).
 Key DOE planning assumptions regarding project technical scope are described in Appendix 3 for each operable unit.
 The milestone dates associated with executing the scope of work are defined in Appendix 5 (Enforceable Timetables and Deadlines; Planning Dates with Long-Term Targets).
+DOE is in the process of updating the Paducah Life Cycle Baseline; these changes will be reflected in the SMP during the next revision.
+Some revisions (such as C-333 and C-337 D&D) have been shown in this revision.